What is CIA?

 How can I prepare?

-Don’t just read or listen, but study and outline our book, I Don’t Have Enough Faith to Be an Atheist.
+The Essentials: Don’t just read or listen, but study and outline our book, I Don’t Have Enough Faith to Be an Atheist.
 This can be purchased along with the 12-show DVD series called Why I Still Don’t Have Enough Faith to be an Atheist at impactapologetics.com.
-At that same link, you can get the workbook and teacher guide that goes along with the DVD set.
-If you want to go deeper, you should get the full I Don’t Have Enough Faith to Be an Atheist curriculum.
-Also read, outline and study Greg Koukl’s Tactics: A Game Plan for Discussing Your Christian Convictions (the DVD version is available at STR.org).
+At that same link, you can get the student workbook and teacher workbook that goes along with the DVD set.
+Those workbooks are great for teaching the material to a class or small group, but the full I Don’t Have Enough Faith to Be an Atheist curriculum goes much deeper.
+You need the curriculum because it supplements and updates the book, even if you just use the workbooks to teach.

 -Lee Strobel: The Case for the Real Jesus; The Case for Faith; The Case for the Creator (these are great because you get the main arguments from the best scholars)